Almost all audio files contain both the audio and the tags.

-Tags are small pieces of information like album title, track number, track title, artist, cover art, etc. Most of the time the tags are in the header.
+Tags are small pieces of information like album title, track number, track title, artist, cover art, etc.

 Tags makes the file self-documenting.